AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 Social Media Campaigns: Engaging with the audience through platforms like Instagram and Facebook.<br>
 Collaborations: Partnering with local events or influencers for wider reach.<br><br>

-These Four P's collectively form a strategic marketing mix to position Caffeine Oasis as a go-to destination for diverse coffee experiences, catering to individuals, families, and students alike.
+These Four P's collectively form a strategic marketing mix to position Brews & Bubbles Bistro as a go-to destination for diverse coffee experiences, catering to individuals, families, and students alike.

 # Career/Employability/Learning Insights
 - **Career/Employability**: After completing this practical, the in-depth exploration of Joomla during these activities contributes directly to enhancing skills relevant to web content management systems.
 Acquiring knowledge about Joomla's capabilities positions me well to manage and optimize content for business and provided a demonstration of adaptability in web content creation.
 This week's experience highlighted the importance of a target audience and the different needs and requirements that are needed to provide the target user with a good experience to keep them engaged and interested which provided insights into targeted marketing.